markiv/SwiftUI-Shimmer/README.md

 ## Optional Parameters ⚙️

 - `active`: Convenience parameter to conditionally enable the effect.
 Defaults to `true`.
+- `animation`: A custom animation.
+Defaults to `Shimmer.defaultAnimation`.
+- `gradient`: A custom gradient.
+Defaults to `Shimmer.defaultGradient`.
+- `bandSize`: The size of the animated mask's "band".
+Defaults to 0.2 unit points, which corresponds to 20% of the extent of the gradient.

+### Backward Compatible Parameters

+- `active`: Convenience parameter to conditionally enable the effect.
+Defaults to `true`.
 - `duration`: The duration of a shimmer cycle in seconds.
 Default: `1.5`.
 - `bounce`: Whether to bounce (reverse) the animation back and forth.
 Defaults to `false`.
 - `delay`: A delay in seconds.
 Defaults to `0`.

 ![Bounce 3](docs/bounce3.gif)

-## Custom Animation
+## Custom Animations

-You can now provide a custom animation:
+You can supply any custom animation:

 ```swift
 Text("Loading...")